kwang108/paxos/README.md

 1. Assume running on Mac
 2. Install JDK 1.8 (Download from https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

+# Structure of repo
+All source code is in Java and is located under src/com/paxos.
+Problem 1 is in package com/paxos/messages, and the main logic in in MessageHandler.java.
+MessageServer.java contains code that sets up and starts up the http server.

+Problem 2 is in package com/paxos/gifts and there is only one class BuyGifts.java.

 # How to Run Problem 1 from Commmand Line
 0. Make you have installed JDK 1.8 (latest version is fine)
 1. cd into folder "paxos".